African Standby Force: ECOWAS Standby Force

 Prevention, Management, Resolution, Peacekeeping and Security of December 1999.

 In 2005, a team of ECOWAS P3 Development Partners (AU, EU, USA, UK, Canada, Denmark, France, Germany and Netherlands), the UN Standby High-Readiness Brigade (SHIRBRIG) together with the ECOWAS Mission Planning Management Cell (MPMC) met and produced an overarching framework document for the operationalisation of the ESF.
 The ECOWAS Operational Framework phased the process by first of all establishing an ESF Task Force (ESFTF) with 2773 soldiers of all ranks which was certified in 2009 in the form of a logistics exercise.
 The Task Force is structured into two infantry battalions (Western and Eastern) and a composite logistics battalion.
 The Western Battalion is led by Senegal while the Eastern Battalion is led by Nigeria.

 The ECOWAS Main Force was intended to number 3727, to build to complete a brigade of 6500 of all ranks to be ready by 2010.
 The initial Task Force is intended to be rapidly deployed and then the more robust, long-term Main Force is required afterwards.

 There is no formal memorandum of understanding between the ECOWAS Secretariat and the ECOWAS members states on Force generation.
 However, the memorandum of understanding has been drafted, and meanwhile (2010), there is a firm commitment of the different states leaders to provide personnel and facilities to facilitate any deployment of the Force.

 The headquarters (HQ) of both the ESF and the ESFTF are co-located in Abuja, Nigeria.
 However, the Planning Element of the ESF is weak compared to the Task Force PLANELM.
 For now (2010), the PLANELM of ESF has no civilian component.
 The military and police components are fully operational.
 The Logistic Depot of the Force, still to be built, is planned to be established at Freetown, Sierra Leone.
 Land has been allocated in this regard by the government of Sierra Leone, and the US government is providing support for the establishment of the Logistics depot.

 In the violent conflict in Mali since 2012, ESF could not operate in a timely manner to prevent a further escalation of violence in the country.

 ECCAS Standby Force

+The Multinational Force of Central Africa (FOMAC) is a non-permanent African multinational armed force under the aegis of the Economic Community of States of Central Africa (ECCAS).

 Members include São Tomé and Príncipe, Cameroon, Central African Republic, Gabon, Chad, Equatorial Guinea, Republic of the Congo, Angola, Burundi, and Democratic Republic of the Congo.

+Made up of military contingents from ECCAS member states, its aim is to carry out peace, security and humanitarian aid missions.
+It is called upon to intervene in particular in the event of aggression or conflicts in any Member State, internal conflicts or in the event of overthrow of the constitutional institutions of a Member State.